 Retouching Presets

 As an alternative to changing the values of each individual retouching slider, you can use Presets.
 These are a combination of pre-defined slider values, bundled together for your convenience.
-You can find them in top right corner of the screen, just above the individual retouching slider groups.
+You can find them in the top right corner of the screen, just above the individual retouching slider groups.

 To apply a Preset, select the image you want to retouch, select the preset name from the drop-down, and click on it.
 You can also select multiple individual images using CMD/CTRL or CMD+A/CTR+A to select all images and apply a Preset to all of them.

 While two Presets cannot be applied to the same image, you can apply one and change the individual slider values afterward.
-Then you can use the Sync feature we described above, to apply this to multiple images at once.
+Then you can use the Sync feature we described above to apply this to multiple images at once.

 Patch